 appointment is at 10 a.m. but they don’t get seen until closer to 11 am.

-If your child is like this, it can help to use events as reference points – for example, morning tea, after lunch or after school – rather than specific times.
-And your timetable could show a picture of a bath before a picture of your child having dinner, if that’s the change you’re trying to plan for.
+If your child is like this, it can help to use events like morning tea, after lunch or after school as reference points rather than specific times.
+For example, if you want your child to have a bath earlier than normal, your timetable could show a picture of a bath before a picture of your child having dinner.

 Visits to new places